 Well, for a start, there is no catechism here.
 Neither is there any equivalent to the Apostle’s or the Nicene Creed (or any other).
 Recourse to the emergence narratives presents no set doctrines about which one must agree, nor are there mechanisms for establishing what those would be.
-Until folks like the early anthropologists to make it into the southwest, these stories were not written down at all, and until Zolbrod one could find no single text to unite them all into a single Holy Text.
+Until folks like the early anthropologists make it into the southwest, these stories were not written down at all, and until Zolbrod one could find no single text to unite them all into a single Holy Text.
 In the old days, as they say, this story might well have been a complete performance in its own right, one told for reasons specific to those present, and adapted a little for that precise purpose.
-Folks would have understood how this little story related to a number of other stories, but no set canon could be found against which to measure each individual performance.
-In short, the meaning of the text above ought to be understood without recourse to any of the mechanisms by which mainstream religions streamline their message and create a uniform set of doctrines.
+Folks would have understood how this little story related to a number of other stories, but no set canon could be found against which to measure each individual performance or determine its precise meaning.
+In short, thesignificance of the text above ought to be understood without recourse to any of the mechanisms by which mainstream religions streamline their message and create a uniform set of doctrines.

 To understand the elder’s reference one needn’t start by assuming he literally believes in the events described in the narrative above, or even that such a belief is relevant to his answer.
 One need only recognize that he found the story to be a useful reference point, and that he chose to use that reference point as a means of communicating a sense of the current state of his community.